SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 However, as soon as we work on more complex scenarios, where blocks are sent as arguments of methods, or stored in temporary variables, this does not hold anymore.

 Let us check the following example.
 A variable is looked up in the block definition context.
 We define two methods `setVariableAndDefineBlock` and `setVariableAndDefineBlock:`.
-The first one defines a variable `t` and sets it to 42, and a block `[t traceCr]`.
+The first one defines a variable `t` and sets it to 42, and a block `[ t ]`.
 The second one defines a new variable with the same name and executes a block defined elsewhere.

 ```
 CInterpretable >> setVariableAndDefineBlock

 	| t |
 	t := 42.
-	self evaluateBlock: [ t traceCr ]
+	^ self evaluateBlock: [ t ]

 CInterpretable >> evaluateBlock: aBlock
 	| t |
 	t := nil.
-	aBlock value
+	^ aBlock value

 CInterpretable new setVariableAndDefineBlock
 >>> 42